In a nutshell: Betterment is an industry leader as a simple, low-cost, easy-to-use robo-advisor.

 Betterment offers free tax-loss harvesting and re-allocation/portfolio balancing.
 Also, Betterment will automatically rebalance your portfolio so you don't have to worry about maintaining it.

-You can find both of these on traditional platforms, but the time and costs involved would devour your savings.
+And while you can find both of these on traditional platforms, the time and costs involved would devour your savings.

 How Do I Sign Up?

-At this point, you might be ready to sign up for Betterment.
-Good news – it’s really easy.
+At this point, you might be ready to sign up for Betterment, and it's really easy.
 In fact, it only takes a couple of minutes.

 New users input all the usual information, then start asking some questions about their investment goals.
 For example, your risk tolerance, time horizon, etc.

-Next, you’ll be asked to link to your financial institution, which can be completed in minutes.
+Next, Betterment asks you to link to your financial institution, which can be completed in minutes.
 New funds show up in a couple of days, at which point your account is up and running.

-Once your account is humming along, Betterment will send you a series of helpful emails.
-These emails detail Betterment features and make sure you’re getting the most out of the service.
+Once your account is set up, Betterment will send you a series of helpful emails.
+Accordingly, these emails detail Betterment features and make sure you’re getting the most out of the service.

 To sum up, Betterment is great for financial planning and investment strategies.

-Investors and personal finance enthusiasts can appreciate just how easy Betterment makes it.
+Investors and personal finance enthusiasts can appreciate just how easy they make it.

-It’s easy to use and effective at growing wealth.
 Hence, new investors are signing up by the thousands.
 With no minimum investment and low fees, it just makes sense.
 Indeed, you can even use your debit card anywhere and never pay ATM fees.
 And the Betterment Cash Reserve account makes things even easier.

-We love how responsive Betterment is to user feedback and how quick they respond to our emails.
+We love how responsive Betterment is to user feedback and how quickly they respond to our emails.
 Plus, they've added so many useful features and improvements in a short time.

 We only expect Betterment to get better.
 Even now, they’re a true leader in the robo-advisor and modern investment landscape.